codster15/Calculator-app/README.md

 - Use the operation buttons (+, -, *, /) to perform calculations.
 - Click on "AC" to clear the display.
 - Click on "DE" to delete the last entered digit.
-- Press "=" to calculate and display the result..
+- Press "=" to calculate and display the result...

 ## Screenshots 📸